-The Fund uses the following sustainability indicator to measure the attainment of the environmental and social characteristics it promotes:
+The Fund uses the following sustainability indicators to measure the attainment of the environmental and social characteristics it promotes:

-- ESG Score as determined by the Fund's management company and further described on its website (Ossiam ESG Score).
-The ESG Score reflects the environmental and social characteristics of the investee companies. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Total GHG emissions, scope 1+2+3 - ESG Score as determined by the Fund's management company and further described on its website (Ossiam ESG Score).
+The ESG Score reflects the environmental and social characteristics of the invested companies.